victoriadrake/django-security-check/README.md

 Helpful instructions for remediation are provided by Django in the output.

 ### Setting the `env` variables

+There must be a `SECRET_KEY` value available in order for Django to run the checks.
+Otherwise, an `ImproperlyConfigured` exception is raised.
+If you don't deploy from your repository, you may use a dummy value.
+[Set a repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name of `SECRET_KEY` and include this as an environment variable as shown in the examples above.

 The `FAIL_LEVEL` environment variable is the minimum severity finding that will cause the check to fail.
 Choices are `CRITICAL`, `ERROR`, `WARNING`, `INFO`, and `DEBUG`.
 If not set, it defaults to `ERROR`.